jesuscopado/fashionMNIST-groupedlabels/README.md

 This project aims to build a multi-class fashion classifier using the FashionMNIST dataset.
 The classifier categorizes items into five different classes: Upper part, Bottom part, One piece, Footwear, and Bags.

 ## Features
 - Multi-class classification using MobileNetV3 small architecture.
-NOTE: MobileNetV3 small is still too big a simple task like this
 - Data preprocessing and exploration.
 - Metrics evaluation: Accuracy, Precision, Recall, and F1 Score.
 - CI/CD Pipeline Plan and SQL Query in separate documentation files (under the dir `docs/`).